 Most importantly, the tournament must be open to all NAF members.
 This means everyone applying/paying prior to the registration deadline and until all spots are occupied must be able to participate.
+Organizers may choose how to select participants, e.g. in order of sign-up, or through a lottery system.
+This process has to be fully transparent.

 Invitational tournaments (in which the attending coaches are chosen by the tournament organizer) are ineligible for sanctioning unless they meet the below criteria and an exemption is made at the discretion of the Tournament Director.
 The only other exception to this requirement involves venues that don't allow patrons below the age of majority (taverns and breweries, in other words); denying underage NAF members access to these venues is considered beyond an organizer's control.